 Deforestation of unprotected areas and climate change are impacting the flow of the Mara River so that during periods of heavy rainfall, floods have become more intense with the result that large portions of the river bank have been lost; and with it go many of the trees.
 Over the years we have seen the riverine forest decline and shrink.
 In an attempt to reverse this trend we have initiated a tree planting exercise in our Masai Mara camps.
-We have planted thousands of trees throughout our campgrounds and have also donated over 500 trees to local schools.
+We have planted hundreds of trees throughout our campgrounds and have also donated many trees to local schools, projects and villages.

-We only plant indigenous species, including sausage trees (Kigelia africana), wild figs (Ficus thonningii), East-African greenhearts (Warburgia ugandensis), broad-leaved crotons (Croton macrostachyus), quinine trees (Rauvolfia caffra), various species of acacias and many others.
+We only plant indigenous species, including sausage trees (Kigelia africana), wild figs (Ficus thonningii), East-African greenhearts (Warburgia ugandensis), broad-leaved crotons (Croton macrostachyus), quinine trees (Rauvolfia caffra), wild African olive (Olea europaea ssp. cuspidata) various species of acacias and many others.

-Our current focus is on growing the East-African greenheart as these trees seem to suffer from a fungus which consumes the inside of the trunk.
+Our current focus is on growing the East-African greenheart.
+This species is listed as Vulnerable by the IUCN.
+Unfortunately even though they are protected from threats such as logging in the Masai Mara National Reserve, they still suffer losses from a disease which causes the tree to rot and fall.
 Their fruit are a favourite food for elephants and the seeds germinate best after passing through the gut of these pachyderms.
 Our groundsmen collect the fallen dung each morning from along our camp pathways and extract the seeds- these are taken to the nursery and cared for until they are big enough to be planted back out in the wild.